Modern California hospital exterior with seismically rated structural columns

 • PE/SE stamped report of testing results analysis

-HCAI/OSHPD OPA — Pre-approval of Anchorage
+HCAI/OSHPD OPM — Pre-approval of Manufacturer

-• Anchorage pre-approval for nonstructural component attachments
+• OPM Pre-approval of Manufacturer for nonstructural component anchorage

 • Stamped calculations accepted by HCAI/OSHPD reviewers